The Bylaws of The San Francisco Young Democrats

 In the situation that a member is reported for being in violation of the Code of Conduct, the Full Board will investigate to confirm that a violation has occurred and come to a conclusion on what the outcome shall be.
 The Full Board may request additional information from affected Club members to help understand all perspectives, but acknowledges that all members have the right to privacy on personal matters.

 Members who have violated the Code of Conduct in these Bylaws, and/or the Code of Conduct of the California Democratic Party (CADEM), can have their membership revoked by a two-thirds supermajority vote by the Full Board.
-This process should only be used in the most extreme and sensitive situations, when the safety of members and the general membership as a whole, are at stake or in harm’s way.
+This process should only

 If a board member of the Club is directly impacted by a violation of the Code of Conduct with this banned member, they will be excluded from the removal process and their vote shall not count towards any action or for quorum, in relation to the relevant situation.